studioplaynl/ARTWORLD_client/docs_files_md/3-features/done/User-can-change-name.md

 }
 ```

-Location of the code: profile.svelte
+Location of the code: ProfilePage.svelte

 I implemented if account.display_name is empty string, then the user can set the display_name.